System Design Space

 Hypervisor layer

-The hypervisor virtualizes CPU, memory, network, and disk, creating isolated VMs.
+The hypervisor virtualizes CPU, memory, networking, and storage to create isolated virtual machines.

 VM 1